-The Sorapiss group ('Gruppo del Sorapiss' or, more simply put, Sorapis) is one of the main mountain groups in the Dolomites, and part of the Dolomiti Ampezzane; it is subdivided between the municipalities of Cortina d'Ampezzo and San Vito di Cadore.
-The name comes from the Ladin root 'pisc' (from which 'piscé'; to urinate), which is a very common place-name in the Ladin speaking area, where it is being given to many mountains, peaks and other localities.
+The Sorapiss group (Gruppo del Sorapiss or, simply put, Sorapis) is one of the main mountain groups in the Dolomites, and part of the Dolomiti Ampezzane; it is subdivided between the municipalities of Cortina d'Ampezzo and San Vito di Cadore.
+The name comes from the Ladin root -pisc (from which -piscé; to urinate), which is a very common place-name in the Ladin speaking area, where it is being given to many mountains, peaks and other localities.
 In this case, the name was referred to the position of Lake Misurina, as it is laid above (‘sora’) the waterfall.
-Not surprisingly, the section under the waterfall is called ‘Sopisc’ (literally, 'below the waterfall').
+Not surprisingly, the section under the waterfall is called ‘Sopisc’ (literally, below the waterfall).

 Mountaineering in the Sorapiss

 The first ascent to the summit of Sorapiss was accomplished by the Austrian mountaineer Paul Grohmann in 1864.
-The feat was repeated in 1929 by Emilio Comici and G. Fabian on the peak of the ‘Seconda Sorella’: the first ascent of 6th degree of difficulty to have ever taken place in the Dolomites.
+The feat was repeated in 1929 by Emilio Comici and G. Fabian on the peak of the ‘Seconda Sorella’ (‘Second Sister’): the first ascent of 6th degree of difficulty to have ever taken place in the Dolomites.

 The main Alpine huts present in the area are Rifugio Tondi di Faloria (2,327 m), Rifugio Alfonso Vandelli (see below) and Rifugio San Marco, all run by the CAI (Alpine Club) of Venice.
 There are also some permanent bivouacs: the Silvio Slataper and the Emilio Comici, which both offer a basis for the Alpinists venturing in high altitude.
 There are also three important ‘vie ferrate’ that cross this mountain group: the Francesco Berti, Carlo Minazio and Alfonso Vandelli.